Warren: Trump thinks 'Tic Tacs' means he can force himself on women

 Warren, and most every Democrat as well as many Republicans, took issue with the comments that have now rocked Trump's campaign.

-"He thinks that because he has a mouth full of Tic Tacs he can force himself on any woman within groping distance," Warren said while campaigning at St. Anselm College and introducing the Democratic presidential nominee.
+"He thinks that because he has a mouthful of Tic Tacs he can force himself on any woman within groping distance," Warren said while campaigning at St. Anselm College and introducing the Democratic presidential nominee.
 "Well I've got news for you Donald Trump.
 Women have had it with guys like you."

 Warren, referencing the fact that Trump called Clinton a "such a nasty woman" in their third debate, then added, "And nasty women have really had it with guys like you."